April 27, 2023

-When you increase the use of polyquats, it alters the hair surface, prevents the penetration of actives and water molecules into the hair fiber, and just plain ole’ makes the hair dull.
+When you increase the use of polyquats, it alters the hair surface, prevents the penetration of active ingredients and water molecules into the hair fiber, and can make your hair appear dull.

-ALL conditioning ingredients can cause the build-up, but polymers with higher molecular weight and more positive charges have a greater tendency to cause this problem.
+ALL conditioning ingredients can cause build-up, but polymers with higher molecular weight and more positive charges have a greater tendency to cause this problem.

 Interestingly, not everyone will get this build-up.
 The deposition of any ingredient depends upon the physical condition of your hair.

-Polyquaternium 10: has multiple grades with varying molecular weights.
+Polyquaternium – 10: has multiple grades with varying molecular weights.
 Its heavier versions may also cause build-up depending upon the version used.
 Lower molecular versions are preferred for naturally curly wavy hair, while heavier grades are used for deep conditioning products.